mliew21396/remote-work-u2/week-6/7-technical-blog.md

 - Research Object-Oriented programming concepts

 ## Summary
 You've learned a bit about object-oriented programming this week, but there is still a ton to learn.
-In this challenge, select one topic below and do a bit of research on them.
-Then write a blog post about what you've learned.
-Remember to time-box to about an hour for each blog post.
+In this challenge, select one topic below and do a bit of research on it.
+Then write a blog post about what you learned.
+Remember to time-box about an hour for each blog post.

 ## Release 0: Copy the Template
 In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `t7-oop-concepts.html`.